Yosemite was never in my plans for the U.S.

 California wasn’t even in my plans.

 As an aside: my China Eastern flight to Los Angeles was one of the more interesting flights I’ve had to date.
 The cabin staff were handing out bags of raw radishes as a snack every single hour, on an overnight flight.
 Did they have an excess of radishes?
-Do the Chinese simply love radishes?
-Either way, it was strange and I ended up with a daypack full of radishes by the end of the flight.
+It was strange and I ended up with a daypack full of radishes by the end of the flight.

 I’d wanted to visit Yosemite for years but hadn’t believed it would be possible to visit this time around, especially as I wouldn’t have my own transport.
 I toyed with the idea of a Yosemite coach tour with the hostel I was staying with but the $140 price tag seemed over-the-top ridiculously expensive, especially as I often don’t enjoy tours.